IBM/solsa-examples/examples/bluecompute/README.md

-   A `BlueComputeConfig` class plays a similar role to the `values.yaml` file of a Helm chart by centralizing instance-specific configuration values (In fact, the bulk of BlueComputeConfig is simply a wrapper around a `bluecompute-values.yaml` file that was derived from the `values.yaml` files of the Helm charts originally used to deploy the sub-components).
+   A `BlueComputeConfig` class plays a similar role to the `values.yaml` file of a Helm chart by centralizing instance-specific configuration values (In fact, the bulk of BlueComputeConfig is simply a wrapper around a `values.yaml` file that was trivially derived from the `values.yaml` files of the Helm charts originally used to deploy the sub-components).
 The top-level file, bluecompute.js, instantiates an instance of `BlueComputeConfig` and then invokes